Foodtech

 Sponsored by

-Foodtech is one of the main VC investment segments attracting nearly $30B of funding in 2022, and startups in the sector now have a combined value of $1.4T.
+Foodtech is one of the main VC investment segments attracting on track to attract $13B of funding in 2023, and startups in the sector now have a combined value of $1.4T.

-Zooming out tough, foodtech VC investment increased by nearly 30x within the last decade.
+Zooming out tough, foodtech VC investment increased more than 5x within the last decade.

 Comparison with other industries

-Foodtech was the 6th most funded industry in Q2 2023, with nearly $4B in VC funding.
-Foodtech has seen a stronger slowdown than most other sectors, with a 70% funding drop in respect to the last two years.
+Foodtech was the 7th most funded industry in 2023 so far, with over $12B in VC funding.
+Foodtech has seen a stronger slowdown than most other sectors, with a 53% funding drop from last year.

 Foodtech investment by stage

-The US attracted by far the most funding for Foodtech startups, with over $12B in 2022, notably followed by India and China.
+The US attracted by far the most funding for Foodtech startups, with over $4B in 2023, notably followed by the UK and Germany.
 The UK is the top European country by Foodtech funding.

-China's funding for Foodtech has decreased strongly, while India, UK and France are showing strong growth in the last two years.
+China's funding for Foodtech has decreased strongly, while India, the UK and France have shown a strong resilience to the downturn in the last two years.

-Four of the top five hubs by Foodtech funding in 2022 are US based, with the Bay area taking the first spot.
+Three of the top five hubs by Foodtech funding in 2023 are US based, with the Bay area taking the first spot.

-Bengaluru, India, notably claims the second spot for VC funding in Foodtech in 2022.
-It is also the fastest-growing among top hubs.
-Paris is also showing strong momentum for Foodtech investment.
+London notably claims the second spot for VC funding in Foodtech in 2023.
+The fastest-growing top hubs are Munich and Stockholm.

 Top Investors